 The Canadian Association Movers (CAM) and its 400 members, are committed to everyone’s health and safety during this extraordinary time.
 CAM has been in regular contact with its members since the end of January with updates and allaying concerns about conducting business.
-We are committed to working together to provide continual service no matter which CAM member you book with.
-Having a #trustedandreliablemover has never been more real!
+Moving and warehouse storage are considered essential services.
+While most of our members are open, some have made the difficult decision to temporarily suspend their operations.
+To find a certified, professional mover near you, visit CAM's home page to access our mover search function.

 Thanks to our members who are sending us real-time updates to help keep everyone informed!